unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

 1. In translationStudio, load your project.

-2. Tap the 3-dot icon    to access the options menu.
+2. Click the 3-dot icon to access the options menu.

 3. Tap Project Review (the double check marks icon).

-    *	Tap the Project tab -- Review sections of the book for final review.
+    *	Click the Project tab -- Review sections of the book for final review.

       1. We suggest that you review any chunk that has a review button.
 These are chunks that are not marked done.

       2. Tap the Review button to finish translating, or set the verse markers and then slide the 'done' toggle.

-    •	Tap the Contributors tab -- This is where you enter who translated the work.
+    *	Click the Contributors tab -- This is where you enter who translated the work.
 Remember that the names will be publicly available.

-      1. Tap Add Contributor.

-      2. In the Add Contributor pop-up window:
+      1. Click the Name or Pseudonym line and enter a contributor’s name.

-        *	Tap the Name or Pseudonym line and enter the contributor’s name or pseudonym.
+      2.	i)	Click the Name or Pseudonym line and enter a contributor’s name. ii)	Click the Name or Pseudonym line and enter a contributor’s name.
+Click Add Contributor to add the translator.

-        *	Tap the check box to indicate that this person has agreed to the terms of use.

-        *	Tap Save to add the translator.

-      3. Repeat steps 1 and 2 above for each contributor you want to add.

-      4. When you have finished adding contributors, tap Next to continue, or tap the Upload/Export tab.
+iii)	When you have finished adding contributors, click the Next to continue.

     •	When you either tap Next in the step above, or tap the Upload/Export tab, you are presented with Upload/Export Options.